koszullab/chromosight_analyses_scripts/README.md

 ### Comparison of STAT1 calls across loop callers

-Loops are detected on GSE63525_GM12878_insitu_primary.mcool, from Rao et al. 2014.
-HiCCUPS calls were retrieved from the [GEO entry](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE63525).
+Loops are detected on GSE63525_GM12878_insitu_primary, from Rao et al. 2014.
+The contact data and HiCCUPS calls were retrieved from the [GEO entry](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE63525).

+> The contact data is only availabl in hic format, which can be converted to mcool using [hic2cool](https://github.com/4dn-dcic/hic2cool)

 For other loop callers, loops were detected with default parameters at 10kb resolution: